How to make the most out of your recruitment data

 What is planned or expected

-Using your analysis of what has happened, and any other known or potential factors you can create projections that predict outcomes or potential against a target.
-These may update regularly for periodic monitoring and review.
+Using your analysis of what has happened and any other known or potential factors, you can create projections that predict outcomes or potential against a target.
+These may be updated regularly for periodic monitoring and review.

 You may have heard the saying "if you can measure it you can manage it."

-Our Talent Intelligence Director - Gary Towers - has put together this free guide to talent data to help organisations of all sizes with their reporting in 2023.
+Talent Intelligence Director - Gary Towers - has put together this free guide to talent data to help organisations of all sizes with their reporting.

-We are a data-based provider of recruitment services and applicant tracking systems, so we understand the importance of gathering and understanding your talent data.
+As a data-based provider of recruitment services and applicant tracking systems, we understand the importance of gathering and understanding your talent data.